Ready in less time than it takes to order take-out, you will love this fast and easy shrimp and soba noodle bowl served with a fragrant ginger broth.

 - 12 ounce package Omaha Steaks Wild White Shrimp – frozen

-Add chicken broth to the pan and stir well.
+- Add chicken broth, soy and rice vinegar to the pan and stir well.
 Increase heat to high and bring broth to a low boil.